lucasval-vasic/vasic-upv-digital-backend-lab2/README.md

 Then we need to enable insertion of scan compression with the DO_SCAN_COMPRESSION switch on run.tcl.

-We also need to set the compression ratio at the top of scan_insert.tcl.
+We also need to set the compression ratio at the top of scan_define.tcl.
 Values between 20 and 30 are usual.

 Finally we need to add the names for the newly added ports in the scan_insert.tcl script.